Getting the Numbers Right$\unicode{x2014}$Modelling Multi-Class Object Counting in Dense and Varied Scenes: Related Work

-\paragraph{Class-aware Object Counting}{\textcite{michel2022class} similarly employ a VGG-16 backbone and multitask approach.
-However, the authors combine a region proposal network and a detection head to generate class-aware detections, with a parallel multi-class density estimation branch that learns a separate density map per category.
-The two branches are fused in a count-estimation network (CEN) producing only count-level estimations, but suppressing inter-category crosstalk by the fusing of the two heads.
-The detection loss and the density losses are jointly optimised, and a shared feature pyramid promotes consistent spatial reasoning across classes before the count estimation network is applied.
-This design demonstrates a secondary way to improve mutliclass counting performance with the application of multitask learning, particularly as the method combines a task suitable for low density and a task suitable for high density, achieving reasonable counting accuracy across both ranges of densities. \textcite{michel2022class} evaluate their method against object detection methods \cite{ren2017fasterrcnn,qiao2021detectors,duan2019centrenet,he2017maskrcnn}, achieving superior results.}
+\emph{\textbf{Class-aware Object Counting}}: \textcite{michel2022class} employ a CNN multitask architecture with a ResNet50 \cite{he2016resnet} backbone.
+A region proposal network, and a detection head generate class-aware detections, alongside a parallel multi-class density-estimation branch that learns a separate density map for each category.
+Therefore, the key difference from DSACA \cite{xu2021dilated} is the use of an object-detection-based auxiliary task rather than a segmentation-based one.
+The two branches are fused at inference time in a Count-Estimation Network (CEN), which predicts integer object counts by abstracting the continuous density maps, and suppressing inter-category interference by combining density-map and detection information.
+This design offers another way to reduce inter-category interference via multitask learning, combining a task suited to low-density scenes with a task suited to high-density scenes, and achieving reasonable counting performance across both count ranges. \textcite{michel2022class} evaluate their method against object-detection approaches \cite{ren2017fasterrcnn,qiao2021detectors,duan2019centrenet,he2017maskrcnn} and report state-of-the-art results on those datasets.

-\paragraph{CCTwins}{\textcite{dong2024weakly} propose a weakly-supervised vision transformer and convolution based single-class crowd counting method that relies solely on count-level labels rather than dense location annotations.
+\emph{\textbf{CCTwins}}: \textcite{dong2024weakly} propose a weakly-supervised ViT and CNN based single-class crowd counting method that relies solely on count-level labels rather than dense location annotations.
 Building on the Twins-SVT backbone \cite{chu2021twins}, it introduces an adaptive scene-consistency attention module to enhance feature extraction in highly uneven crowd distributions, and a multi-level weakly-supervised loss that progressively refines the density map from coarse to fine stages.
 The method uses a multiscale convolutional decoder repeatedly fusing multiscale feature representations, supervising each layer against the global count.
-The method achieves state-of-the-art performance on four public datasets with up to 16.6\% MAE and 13.8\% RMSE improvements over prior weakly-supervised methods.}
+Rooted in their success concatenating and convolving multiple layers of the pyramid-ViT backbone, we take the Twins-SVT backbone for our multi-class method.